fllaca/jira-datacenter-docker/README.md

 ![Initial JIRA setup](docs/img/jira-setup.png)

 After that, restart node2 to reconnect it to database.
+Then you can go to your 80 port (the one the balancer is listening on) and connect to JIRA: [http://localhost](http://localhost).
+You can change the ports editing `docker-compose.yml`